JanBobolz/zk-wiki/Sessions/05 Polynomial Commitments based on ECC.md

 6. For the proximity test optimization of having the prover send the word ($r\cdot \mathrm{coefficientMatrix}$) instead of the code $r\cdot \mathsf{ReedSolomon}(\mathrm{coefficientMatrix})$, how does the verifier compute the code in time $\mathcal{O}(\sqrt{d})$ (or at least the values from the code he needs to check consistency with the committed columns)? (can he, actually?
 Slides do claim that runtime)

 ### Towards linear-time computable ECC-based polynomial commitments
-- What's the issue with the Reed-Solomon-based $\sqrt(d)$ construction above?
+- What's the issue with the Reed-Solomon-based $\sqrt{d}$ construction above?
 Regarding space and time?
 - How do expander graphs correspond to a coding scheme?
 		- How can this be generalized beyond $\mathbb{F}_2$?
 (I don't have an answer, I don't think it was explained in the material)
 - Can anyone summarize the strategy for getting the nice recursive codes?